-processes mail, takes deliveries and opens the building.
+Runner Does anything and everything that's required.
+Runners learn how to assist everyone on the team, be Receptionist processes mail, takes deliveries and opens the building.
 Sometimes receptionists do general admin, book rooms, manage petty cash and order supplies.
 They might help out productions with research and practical tasks too.
-They are employed by production companies and post-production houses.
-Personal assistant Looks after senior staff.
-PAs manage diaries. file documents. run errands. log expenses, organise meetings, take minutes and book travel and accommodation.
-Sometimes they go on to set as an extra pair of hands.
-This is a good way to get insider knowledge of senior roles and can lead to introductions and recommendations.
+They are employed by production companies and post-production Personal assistant log expenses, organise meetings. take minutes and book travel and lead to introductions and recommendations.